stellarrobert/FI-Analysis/README.md

 # FI-Analysis
-This repository explores the 2016 survey data for users of r/financialindependence.
+This post explores the 2016 survey data for users of r/financialindependence.
+This community is skewed toward the ultra frugal and those interested in aggressive saving and investing.
+Here, 1377 community members released their answers to questions ranging from their career to living situation to even their upbringing.
+This analysis aims to address three areas:

+1)	How do financial goals change as users get older?
+2)	How does upbringing affect users’ financial wellbeing in adulthood?
+3)	How does a given person compare to this group of users?

+comprehensive survey gives a

 I start by cleaning the data in a way that is conducive to analysis
     * Starting with raw data from the